 Eating horse meat isn’t taboo at all in Japan.
 It is a delicacy and is common in the country.
-In Japan, eating raw horse meat is healthy because the color of its flesh is redder than other meats due to its high hemoglobin level.
+In Japan, eating raw horse meat is healthy.
+It’s because the color of its flesh is redder than other meats.
+This is due to its high hemoglobin level.
 Having a high hemoglobin level means that it has less fat and calories, and more vitamins and minerals.

 WHAT COUNTRIES EAT HORSE MEAT?

 If you don’t know eating a raw horse meat has been a widespread phenomenon during the First World War and many countries do sell and eat raw horse meat.
-Mexico, Switzerland, Kazakhstan, Belgium, Japan, Germany, Indonesia, Poland and China are among the nations where many people eat horse meat without a second thought.
+There are other nations where many people eat horse meat without a second thought.
+These are Mexico, Switzerland, Kazakhstan, Belgium, Japan, Germany, Indonesia, Poland and China.

 RECOMMENDED BASASHI RESTAURANTS

-If you want to enjoy high-quality horse meat dishes within walking distance from Kumamoto Station, you can head over to Tengoku Honten.
+If you want to enjoy high-quality horse meat dishes, you can head over to Tengoku Honten.
+It’s just within walking distance from Kumamoto Station.
 Tengoku Honten is a horse meat restaurant that has been in business for over 30 years.
-With its purchasing route unique to a long-established store, this restaurant offer dishes that are particular about their high-quality horse meat, such as liver of rare parts, sashimi of mane, and shabu-shabu which can be paired with their delicious locally-produced sake from Kumamoto.
-They also offered a great lunch menu and course meals for dinner and anniversaries.
+With its purchasing route unique to a long-established store, this restaurant offer dishes that are particular about their high-quality horse meat.
+These are liver of rare parts, sashimi of mane, and shabu-shabu.
+These can be paired with their delicious locally-produced sake from Kumamoto.
+They also offer a great lunch menu and course meals for dinner and anniversaries.

 Suganoya Kamitori has their own factory where they processed their horse meat.
-The mail-order sells the horse meat commercialized at the factory which is also available at direct sales offices and restaurants.
+The mail-order sells the horse meat commercialized at the factory.
+This is also available at direct sales offices and restaurants.
 They carry out integrated production from slaughter to processing.
 Thoroughly controlled quality-meat without any exposure to the outside air will make the entire production process complete.
-The restaurant is also working on product development so that everyone can enjoy the deliciousness of horse meat.
-Everyone recommended this restaurant because of its courteous service, the intricate and beautiful presentation of their dishes, and also the quality of the horse meat that has a tender, succulent texture that is similar to that of high-quality Japanese beef.
+The restaurant is also working on product development.
+As a result of this, everyone can enjoy the deliciousness of horse meat.
+Everyone recommended this restaurant because of its courteous service.
+In addition to that is the intricate and beautiful presentation of their dishes.
+Lastly, the quality of the horse meat that has a tender, succulent texture.
+It is similar to that of high-quality Japanese beef.